One of our most important activities is the Research Group which has found out so much about the area over many years.

 Market Hall, Cross Street Abergavenny NP7 5HD

-If you are visiting the area you are welcome to attend any lecture.
+Visitors to the area can attend any lecture at the theatre.
 If you come more than once, please take out membership.

-Membership desk, Floodlighting Sponsorship and Publications are available from shortly after 7.00pm.
+The Membership desk, Publications and Floodlighting Sponsorship are available from shortly after 7.00pm.

-Also available before the talk: information about the society, future events and other people's events.
+The bar is open in the foyer.
+There is also information about the society, future events and other people's events.

 © The information and illustrations on this website are copyright to Abergavenny Local History Society